 Bahrain was the first Gulf state to discover oil, in 1932, and in the past 40 years has led the regional transition to a modern economy.
 Subsequently, as the first Gulf state to move away from dependence on oil, we have become the region’s most diversified economy.

-In particular, our country has become the region’s leading financial centre since the 1980s.
+In particular, Bahrain has become the region’s leading financial centre since the 1980s.
 Since then manufacturing, logistics, communications, professional services and real estate have also become important sectors.
-Throughout this period, we have taken great care to build up the skills and talents of the Bahraini people.

 In 2002, Bahrain became a constitutional monarchy, and a democratically elected parliament was established.
 This marked the beginning of a period of on-going reform.
 The country also has an established legal framework and respected regulatory system.